-Figure 10: BlinkxBBTV interface
+Figure 10: Blinkx BBTV interface

-What ConnectME aims for is a more intuitive and automated approach to enable video consumers dynamic and personalised access to associated content based on concepts in the video.
+What ConnectME aims for is a more intuitive and automated approach that offer the video consumer dynamic and personalised access to associated content based on concepts in the video.
 The ConnectME consortium strongly believes that the work to be carried out in the course of the project will go at least one step beyond what is available to date and allow for a much higher degree of interactivity by providing more precise and richer associations between salient objects and conceptual descriptions, and by facilitating intuitive access to related web information.

-1.4.2 IP-based interactive TV
+1.4.2 IP-based Web and TV convergence